Teaching Area(s): Communication

-Title: Associate Professor in Residence, Chair of the Department of Communication, Assistant to the President for Community Affairs and Special Projects and Interim Chair of the Ralph and Mary Regula Center for Public Service and Civic Engagement
+Title: Director of the Ralph and Mary Regula Center for Public Service and Civic Engagement

 I have always been a carrier or creator of information.
 Had I lived a couple of centuries ago, I would have been a town crier.
 The modern version of that, of course, is the reporter.
 Couple that with a love of writing and you have my ideal profession—journalism, as it pertains to all media.